Devon J. Moore

 Devon Jean Moore (born November 27, 1982) is an American poet and author.

 Biography

-Moore a native of Buffalo, NY, USA.
+Moore is a native of Buffalo, NY, USA.
+A former Syracuse University Fellow, she has an MFA in creative writing from Syracuse University.
 She currently lives in Syracuse, NY, USA where she teaches writing at Syracuse University and SUNY Oswego.
-A former Syracuse University Fellow, she has an MFA in creative writing from Syracuse University.

-Her poems have appeared in or are forthcoming from Gulf Coast, and they have also appeared in Foothill, Cider Press Review, Harpur Palate, Ovenbird, The Cortland Review, Meridian, New Ohio Review, Stone Canoe, and Juked.
+Her poems have appeared in or are forthcoming from Gulf Coast, and have also appeared in Foothill, Cider Press Review, Harpur Palate, Ovenbird, The Cortland Review, Meridian, New Ohio Review, Stone Canoe, and Juked.

 Her first poetry book, Apology of a Girl Who Is Told She Is Going to Hell, which was a semi-finalist for the 2013 Crab Orchard First Book Award and the University of Wisconsin Press Brittingham and Pollak poetry series, was released from Mayapple Press in May 2015.